IeDEA-SA/IeDEA_WG-open-science/git-github/SOP.md

 2. [Creative Commons](https://creativecommons.org/) licensing's philosophy and vocabulary can be used to describe how the authors wish the code to be (re)used.
 In particular:

-  a. **`BY`** clause can be used to indicate that the authors wish to be credited if the code is reused
+  1. **`BY`** clause can be used to indicate that the authors wish to be credited if the code is reused

-  b. **`SA`** (share alike) clause can be used to indicate that adapted code should be distributed under the same reuse rights as the original code
+  2. **`SA`** (share alike) clause can be used to indicate that adapted code should be distributed under the same reuse rights as the original code

 3. If no license is specified, we will assume the **conservative option of a BY-SA** type of licence to promote fair attribution and openness.